Skip to main

 Photo of Benjamin

-Benjamin E. Freshman - Los Angeles
+Benjamin E. Sophomore - Los Angeles, Calif.

-My name is Benjamin and I m a first-generation student here at the University of Kentucky.
-I was born in Guatemala and raised in California right outside of Los Angeles.
+My name is Benjamin Estrada.
+I am a first-generation sophomore who was born in Guatemala and raised in California right outside of Los Angeles.
 I am currently double majoring in pre-public health and sociology.
-With those majors I plan on becoming a mental health advisor/counselor, strongly advocating for minority men and youth.
-I serve as an ambassador for My Brother’s Keeper, one of the Martin Luther King Center’s signature programs, where men of color gather and cover a wide variety of topics in the form of intimate discussions.
-I chose the University of Kentucky because there was a sense of community built there which made me feel welcomed from the jump.
-Don’t be afraid to step out of your comfort zone.
-Get as involved as you possibly can, whether it be by joining an organization or two or just attending events with friends.
+With those majors I plan on becoming a mental health advisor/counselor, strongly advocating for minority men and the youth.
+Aside from serving as a DSA, I also serve as an ambassador for My Brother’s Keeper, one of the Martin Luther King Center’s signature programs where men of color gather in a space and cover a wide variety of topics in the form of intimate discussions.
+I chose the University of Kentucky because I live fairly close and already a sense of community built in here which made me feel welcomed from the jump.
+My advice to prospective students is don’t be afraid to step out of your comfort zone.
+Get as involved as you possibly can whether it be by joining an organization or two or just attending events with friends.

-Shandin M. Junior - Louisville, Ky.
+Shandin M. Senior - Louisville, Ky.

-Kylie T. Senior - Louisville, Ky.
+JC B. Senior - Louisville, Ky.

 Photo of Terra

-Terra Y. Junior - Louisville, Ky.
+Terra Y. Senior - Louisville, Ky.